nouturnsign/thurstat/README.md

 ## Recipes

-Throughout, probability function will often be abbreviated as `pfunc`, function as `func`, distribution as `dist`, and thurstat distribution as `tdist` in code.
+Throughout, probability function will often be abbreviated as `pfunc`, function as `func`, scipy.stats distribution as `dist`, and thurstat distribution as `tdist` in code.

 ### Useful constants